PrestaShopCorp/docs.cloud.prestashop.com/docs/src/0-introduction/README.md

 ## Who is this documentation for?

-This documentation is intended for partners, sellers, developers, and agencies who **create and distribute modules and/or themes** that will be added to the PrestaShop Addons Marketplace.
+This documentation is intended for partners, sellers, developers, and agencies who **create and distribute modules and/or themes** that will be added to the [PrestaShop Marketplace](https://addons.prestashop.com/en/).

 ## Why read this?